muhammadsami987123/100DaysOfAI-Agents/99_FormFillerBot/README.md

          "name": "full_name",
          "type": "text",
          "label": "Full Name"
-       },
-       {
-         "id": "phone",
-         "name": "phone_number",
-         "type": "tel",
-         "label": "Phone Number"
        }
      ]
      ```
-   - Optionally paste form HTML for additional context
+   - Optionally, paste the full form HTML for additional context, which can improve LLM accuracy.
-   - Select your preferred AI model (Gemini or OpenAI)
+   - Select your preferred AI model (Gemini or OpenAI) for the analysis.
-   - Click "Analyze Form" to get fill suggestions
+   - Click "Analyze Form" to receive intelligent fill suggestions.

 #### 3. **Review Fill Suggestions**
-   - View field mappings with confidence levels (high, medium, low)
+   - The analysis results will display a list of suggested mappings.
-   - See suggested values from your stored data
+   - Each mapping includes the suggested value from your stored data, a confidence level (high, medium, low), the data source, and a brief reasoning for the match.
-   - Review the reasoning for each mapping
-   - Use the suggestions to fill forms manually or via browser extension
+   - Use these suggestions to manually fill out forms or integrate with browser extensions for automated filling.

 ### 📝 Example Form Field JSON